Proxmox VE

 Bash

-12345# Add directory-based storage
+12345# Add a directory-based backup storage

-pvesm add directory local-backup \
+pvesm add dir local-backup \

 --path /backup \